rafal-qa/page-walker/README.md

 Replace `page-walker` with:
 * `.\page-walker.exe` when running Windows stand-alone version
 * `./page-walker` when running Linux stand-alone version
-* `python page-walker.py` when running from source code
+* `python pagewalker` when running from source code

 Visit max.
 100 pages in headless mode
 ```